CEQA Notices

 Conservancy Programs

-Activities funded under the Delta Conservancy’s grant programs must be in compliance with applicable state and federal laws and regulations, including the CEQA.
+Activities funded under the Delta Conservancy’s grant programs must follow applicable state and federal laws and regulations, including the CEQA.
 The applicant is solely responsible for project compliance.
 For most projects, the Conservancy will serve as a responsible agency, unless there is no other public agency responsible for carrying out or approving the project for which the applicant seeks funding, in which case the Conservancy will serve as the lead agency.